Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 Bringing you back down to earth and for something more relaxing then how about a boat trip along the peaceful waters of the River Exe with Stuart Line Cruises, where young ones can enjoy some wildlife spotting.
 Who doesn't love a train ride and you can take a family trip on board the South Devon Railway which runs along the stunning valley of the River Dart between Buckfastleigh and Totnes.

 For fans of train journeys then you can't miss one of the UK' most scenic routes along the coast to the beach towns of Dawlish and Teignmouth.
-Just a short ride on Great Western Railway and you'll be feeling the sand between your toes and maybe order an ice cream.
+Just a short ride on Great Western Railway and you'll be feeling the sand between your toes, soaking up the fresh sea air and treating yourself to an ice cream.
 You're on holiday after all!
-Further down the line and there's Paignton Zoo, home to over 2,000 animals and will you dare to enter their Croc Swamp attraction which has just re-opened.
+Further down the line and there's Kents Cavern - one of the most important Stone Age sites in Europe and one of Britain's best showcaves!
+There's also the opportunity to hop onboard the Dartmouth Steam Railway, taking you on a wonderful waterside journey from Paignton to Kingswear.

 A trip to Haldon Forest Park is always a wonderful experience and another great reason to visit is the free Earth Photo exhibition.
 It's on show until 19th March and amongst the forest you'll discover beautiful photographs from around the world, reflecting on issues affecting the climate and life on our planet.